-Planning Your Own 'Diamond Nine' Activity
+Planning Your Own Diamond Nine Activity

 Come up with a 'Diamond Nine' activity on a topic from a lesson you will teach next week.
 Write the nine statements or words in an activity plan; you can find the activity plan template in the appendix.
-Also write in your plan other planning details (resources needed etc.) that will help you to do the activity successfully with your pupils.
-Make sure to include notes on the the following:
+Also write in your plan other planning details (resources needed etc.) that will help you to do the activity successfully with your student teachers.
+Make sure to include notes on the following:

-- the roles you will ask pupils to take on and the responsibilities that come with them; - how you will assign these roles to different group members; and - how pupils will record details of their participation/role.
+- the roles you will ask student teachers to take on and the responsibilities that come with them - how you will assign these roles to different group members - how student teachers will record details of their participation/role